unstabl3/breakfold/README.md

 2) stem library
 3) Python3

-# Tested on kali Linux
+# Tested on kali Linux, Pop OS

 works only on Linux